Muthenya/DearChild/DEAR CHILD.md

 When you celebrate life you won't need to worry about death.

 Dear Child,
 It's called metamorphosis.
 Don't be disappointed with me for who I was yesterday.
-Afterall, you can't hate a butterfly because yesterday it was a caterpillar.
+After all, you can't hate a butterfly because yesterday it was a caterpillar.

 Dear Child,
 I pray that you come to know that you are more than you think you are.

 Dear Child,
-If there's a difference between how you pray when you are need and when you have received, then you are not praying the right way.
+If there's a difference between how you pray when you are in need and when you have received, then you are not praying the right way.

 Dear Child,
 Just because you can explain it, doesn't make it any less of a miracle.